tristanbettany/WaysOfWorking/README.md

 Commenting on PR's can be tricky, too often developers can comment on PRs with little thought or concern for the person recieving the comment.
 If the developer has spent alot of time working on it, some comments can feel quite grating and can be taken to heart.
-Due to this, always make sure to do your best to convey tone of voice in a PR comment using emojis, and if you are trying to explain something particularly complex maybe even follow up the comment with a message on Teams.
+Due to this, always make sure to do your best to convey tone of voice in a PR comment using emojis, and if you are trying to explain something particularly complex maybe even follow up the comment with a message on Teams/Slack/Discord etc.

 Sometimes you may notice a mistake has been made in a PR which may have simply been an oversight and could potentially be slightly embaresing to mention publicly in PR comments.
 This can sometimes then be best to contact the developer directly via